sparktx-mark-welsh/aws-mwaa-local-runner/README.md

+# SparkDs changes

+This is now using Airflow 2.7.2 to help test using the same version on MWAA.
+It also install `apex_sdk` (be sure to update the requirements.txt in `dags/requirements.txt`, a symlink is best for this).

+To best integrate this with DAGs you are developing, clone this repository separately and then and then symlink your dev repo's `plugins/` and `dags/` folders inside `aws-mwaa-local-runner/`.

+DAGs that use boto3 on actual MWAA instances inheret the IAM permissions from the MWAA execution role.
+However, on local MWAA instances, the container built has no default IAM role and the aws_default connection would have to be passed to all boto3 ops.
+Users can fill in credentials and an AWS region in aws-creds.env and these will be passed to the MWAA container when running ./mwaa-local-env start

 # About aws-mwaa-local-runner

 This repository provides a command line interface (CLI) utility that replicates an Amazon Managed Workflows for Apache Airflow (MWAA) environment locally.